Constructing Decision Trees from Data Streams: Introduction

-$[N]$ can be thought of as a discretization of the possible values of $ x_i $ which is almost always the case in practice as computers have finite precision.
-In fact, the attributes are often discretized into a finite number of intervals \cite{BreimanFOS84, ChengFIQ88, Quinlan93, HongLK06, DoughertyKS95, FayyadI92}.
-However, the number of discretized values $ N $ can still be very large as observed in \cite{FayyadI92}.
-This is due to the fact that sometimes an attribute is a combination of multiple attributes or the attribute is a categorical variable with a large number of categories.
+The set $[N]$ can be thought of as a discretization of the possible values of $ x_i $, which is almost always the case in practice, as computers have finite precision.
+In fact, the values of observations are often discretized into a finite number of intervals \cite{BreimanFOS84, ChengFIQ88, Quinlan93, HongLK06, DoughertyKS95, FayyadI92}.
+However, the number of discretized values $ N $ can still be very large, as observed in \cite{FayyadI92}.
+This is due to the fact that sometimes an attribute is a combination of multiple attributes, or an attribute is a categorical variable with high cardinality.
 This affects both the memory and time complexity.

-In the case of regression, we assume that $ y_i $ is in the range $ [0,M] $ and each $ y_i $ can be stored in one machine word of size $ O(\log N) $ bits.
+In the case of regression, we assume that $ y_i \in [0,M] $ and each $ y_i $ has finite precision that can be stored in one machine word of size $ O(\log N) $ bits.

-In many applications, the data is too large to fit in the main memory of a single machine.
-One often streams the data from disk or network and processes the data in a streaming manner in sublinear space and ideally in a single pass.
-In some applications, a small number of passes is allowed.
+In many applications, the data is too large to fit into the main memory of a single machine.
+Often, the data is streamed from disk or over a network while using sublinear space, ideally in a single pass.
+In some cases, a small number of passes is allowed.